Updated February 22nd, 2019

 Split level homes first came into popularity in the 1950s and 60s.
 During this time, the split-level style appealed to many American buyers for a few reasons.

 The first was that split-level homes were a fresh new design.
-The second (and more popular reason) was that split-level homes were more prominent than the bungalow-style homes that dominated most neighborhoods, but you can build them for cheap on a small lot, unlike most ranch-style homes.
+The second (and more popular reason) was that split-level homes were more prominent than the bungalow-style homes that dominated most neighborhoods, but you could build them for cheap on a small lot, unlike most ranch-style homes.

 You can characterize split level homes in two ways.